First-time sales outreach response is plummeting. According to Jill Konrath, 97% of all business calls now go to voicemail.

 This sales voicemail practice consists of three phases: before, during, and after.

-Before you make any calls, start with setting a goal for your voicemails that day.
+Before you dial: Before you make any calls, start with setting a goal for your voicemails that day.
 Will you be working on your tone?
 Your passion?
 The length of the message?
 Whatever it is, decide how to accomplish that goal by developing specific, technique-oriented plans.

-During voicemails, focus on execution in the moment.
+While leaving the message: During voicemails, focus on execution in the moment.
 This process, called metacognition, enables you to mentally observe your own process from the outside.
 Develop this skill and you will be able to react to changing conditions quickly, in addition to improving your voicemail skills.

 Approach voicemails with a scientific outlook, and score each one.
 Create a score sheet with a rating system that addresses the following: